utah-data-mining-spring23/utah-data-mining-spring23.github.io/_assignments/homeworks.md

 ## Late Assignemnts

 To get full credit for an assignment, it must be turned in through Canvas by the due time.
-You are allowed to be late with **at most two assignments no more than 48H, without penalty**.
-You don't need to ask for permission. **After that**, once the deadline is missed, those turned in late will **lose 10%**.
+Standard due date times for homework assignments are **2:45 PM**.
+You are allowed to be late with **at most two HOMEWORK (not project!) assignments no more than 48H, without penalty**. _You don't need to ask for permission._ After two homework assignments have been submitted late, once the deadline is missed, those turned in late will **lose 10%**.
 Every **subsequent 24 hours** until it is turned **another 10%** is deducted.
 Assignments will **not be accepted more than 48 hours late**, and will be given a 0.

 **Assignments will be posted far enough ahead of time that I will not be able to make additional exceptions if a student falls ill.
 The exception will be prolonged illness accompanied by a doctor's note.**